BitcoinCacheMachine/BitcoinCacheMachine/multipass/lxd/bcm/bitcoin/stacks/bitcoind/README.md

-# Onion Sites
+# Bitcoind

-This stack can be used across many different interfaces.
-Just update the external network and service and port to use.
+This Docker Stack contains the YAML and related files for running the fully trusted Bitcoin Core 16.1 full node.